Maroc Telecom Logo

 Maroc Telecom: Brand overview

 In 1998, Maroc Telecom became Morocco’s main telephone service provider when the country’s telecommunications market was just beginning to become competitive.
-The company was initially state-controlled, but 2001 Maroc Telecom was privatized, and a 35% stake was transferred to Vivendi Universal.
-2004, the company went public, listing its shares on the Casablanca and Paris stock exchanges.
+The company was initially state-controlled, but in 2001, Maroc Telecom was privatized, and a 35% stake was transferred to Vivendi Universal.
+In 2004, the company went public, listing its shares on the Casablanca and Paris stock exchanges.

-A turning point occurred in 2006 when Vivendi transferred most of its stake to Emirates Telecommunications Corporation, Etisalat, and became its majority shareholder.
-2013 Maroc Telecom expanded its footprint across Africa by acquiring Atlantique Telecom.
+A turning point occurred in 2006, when Vivendi transferred most of its stake to Emirates Telecommunications Corporation (Etisalat) and became its majority shareholder.
+In March 2013, Maroc Telecom expanded its footprint across Africa by acquiring Atlantique Telecom.
 As of 2021, the company had over 70 million mobile users dispersed across various African businesses.

-Today, Maroc Telecom is Morocco’s leading telecommunications operator, with Etisalat holding most of the company’s shares.
+Today, Maroc Telecom is Morocco’s leading telecommunications operator, with Etisalat holding the majority of its shares.
 The corporation has expanded beyond Morocco and now serves over 50 million people in 10 different African countries, offering a wide range of mobile, fixed-line, and Internet services.
 Although the company is no longer a monopoly in Morocco, it remains a major player in its telecommunications market.

 Meaning and History